35 Birds That Nest On The Ground: Fascinating Species!

 Bobolink

-Bobolink are ground nesting birds.
+Bobolink (Dolichonyx oryzivorus) are ground nesting birds.
 They spend their winters in the southern United States and Central America, then fly north to breed in North America.
 Bobolinks usually nest on the ground near grassy fields or other open areas with short vegetation for cover.

 Lark Sparrow